khadijapaderwala/software-development-group-project-team-vivaldi/development/LD/README.txt

 #Marta Delfino
 #data prep for group project

-# My goal is to use the genotype data of the vcf files obtained from IGSR to calculate LD.
+# My goal is to use the genotype data of the vcf files obtained from IGSR (British GBR, Nigerian ESN, Japanese JPT) to calculate LD.
+# The population vcf files were created by Thuvarahgan.
+He obtained the 1000 Genomes on GRCh38 variant dataset for chromosome 6.
+# Then, I need to filter these population files to only include the T1D related SNPs

-# first, I need to populate the rs ID columns in these files.
-Files from SNPnexus have this relationship, of rsIDs to chromosome positions.
+# Then, I need to fill in the rs ID column of the files.
+I can do this using the gen_coords.vcf file obtained from SNPnexus.
+This file was

-# I'm taking the vcf file from SNP nexus, called 1KGen.vcf, that was obtained by inputting the rs IDs obtained from the T1D GWAS data.
+# obtained buy querying the database using the list of T1D related rsIDs.

+# Firstly, I'm working with gen_coords.vcf from SNPnexus.
 # I've zipped the vcf file and indexed it
 gzip <file>
 tabix -p vcf input.vcf.gz